Study from Biscom shows employers not prepared for data theft upon an employee’s departure

 Although there are significant security risks that come from stealing data, a majority of survey respondents reported that they didn’t see it that way.
 Employees believed doing so was not malicious despite taking sensitive information including company strategy documents, customer lists, and financial data.
 It is likely that data theft is so prevalent among employees because there is no feeling of wrongdoing.

-Biscom offers secure fax and file sharing services for highly regulated industries like healthcare, financial services, legal, and the government.
-Biscom’s latest product, Verosync, provides an easy-to-use secure solution that provides complete control and visibility of file sharing happening both inside and outside an organization.
+Biscom offers secure fax and file sharing services for highly regulated industries like healthcare, financial services, legal, and the government to share files securely.
+Biscom’s latest product, Verosync, provides an easy-to-use secure solution for enterprise data protection that provides complete control and visibility of file sharing happening both inside and outside an organization.